zbchristian/PPTPenTool/Readme.md

 Enjoy!

 ## What is missing?
--Change the size of the pen
+* Change the size of the pen
--Select a highlighting pen
+* Select a highlighting pen
--Change the icon of the pen
+* Change the icon of the pen
 Found up to now no way to implement these topics.